Engineering

 Most production agents do not need code execution.
 They need retrieval, classification, summarisation, structured extraction, and tool-calling against well-defined APIs.
 A documentation assistant does not need a Python REPL.
 A customer-support agent does not need a shell.
 An evidence-pack generator does not need to install npm packages.

 Before reaching for any sandbox technology, the question to answer is: what specifically must this agent do that requires executing arbitrary code?
-If the answer is "nothing specific — we thought it might be useful," the right architectural move is to remove the code-execution path entirely.
-Code execution is a capability surface; capability surfaces are attack surfaces; the agent that does not need the surface should not have it.
+If the answer is nothing specific — we thought it might be useful, the right architectural move is to remove the code-execution path entirely.
+Code execution is a capability surface.
+Capability surfaces are attack surfaces.
+The agent that does not need the surface should not have it.

 For most enterprise AI workloads we ship into regulated environments, Path 0 is the right path.